KrinaInamdar/qe-se-catalyst/module4_homework/README.md

 - The importance of IAM roles for granting permissions
 - How to debug serverless applications using CloudWatch logs

-🚀 **Pro Tip**: Test each Lambda function individually before integrating them together!

 ---

 Good luck!
 Remember: The goal is to understand how these services work together, not just to get it running.
 Take time to explore the AWS Console and understand what each service is doing.

-🚀 **Pro Tip**: Start early and test frequently.
-AWS can be tricky, and debugging takes time!
+🚀 **Pro Tip**: Test each Lambda function individually before integrating them together!